netzero-labs/netzero-labs/docs/tesla/Automation.md

 Example:
 ```
-Rule: Every day at 12:00 AM: Set backup reserve to: 100%.
+Every day at 12:00 AM: Set backup reserve to: 100%.
-Rule: Every day at 6:00 AM: Set backup reserve to: 20%.
+Every day at 6:00 AM: Set backup reserve to: 20%.
 ```

 Note: Replace 20% with your desired backup reserve.
 Because of Tesla limitations, the battery will charge at a lower rate compared to Time-Based Control charging, ~1.8kW per Powerwall instead of 5kW per Powerwall.